github-education-resources/guide/docs/sandboxing.md

 If you have boilerplate code/files each student will need, you can create a starter repository locally, then [push][ref-push] it up to each student repository for that assignment.
 The [`push_files`][push-files] action in [teachers_pet][teachers-pet] automates this for you.

+For the assignment instructions, use one of these two recommended options:

+* Create a canonical repository with instructions, in the syllabus repository, or in one dedicated to the assignment.
+This gives a canonical source for students to refer to.
+If you do create a README in each student's repository, add a link to the canonical instructions.
+* Open issues in each student's repository for them to complete.
+The [`open_issue`] command in [teachers_pet][teachers-pet] automates this for you.

 <!-- Links -->
 [help-duplicate]: https://help.github.com/articles/duplicating-a-repository
 [private-repos]: /guide/private_repos